brianpolanco8/jobicty-challenge/README.md

 `yarn run ios` or `yarn run android`

+# APK Location

+The apk is located inside the root directory of the project in the `dist` folder

 # Mandatory Tasks

 - List all of the series contained in the API used by the paging scheme provided by the API. ✅